Dental Implants 08/10/2025

 There are several factors that can affect bone density, including:

-• Tooth loss – When there is a gap in your smile, your jawbone can shrink.
+Tooth loss – When there is a gap in your smile, your jawbone can shrink.
+The longer you have a gap, the more likely it is that you’ll experience a loss of jaw bone.

 How can you determine your bone density